Comparing Absci (ABSI) and Its Peers

-Absci (NASDAQ:ABSI – Get Rating) is one of 40 publicly-traded companies in the “Commercial physical research” industry, but how does it compare to its rivals?
-We will compare Absci to similar companies based on the strength of its risk, dividends, analyst recommendations, earnings, profitability, institutional ownership and valuation.
+Absci (NASDAQ:ABSI – Get Rating) is one of 40 public companies in the “Commercial physical research” industry, but how does it compare to its competitors?
+We will compare Absci to similar companies based on the strength of its analyst recommendations, institutional ownership, valuation, earnings, risk, profitability and dividends.

 Profitability

-This table compares Absci and its rivals’ net margins, return on equity and return on assets.
+This table compares Absci and its competitors’ net margins, return on equity and return on assets.

 |Net Margins